SciSpectator/BioGenVariate/README.md

 # Step 4: Save Your Analysis Plots

 After the analysis is complete, you can save the newly generated figures for your records.
 Activate Save Button: The "Save Plots" button in the Gene Distribution Explorer window will become active.

-Choose Plots and Format: Clicking it opens a dialog where you can:

-Select which of the generated plots you want to save (the GSE overlay and all the AI analysis plots).
+Choose Plots and Format: Clicking it opens a dialog where you can: Select which of the generated plots you want to save (the GSE overlay and all the AI analysis plots).

-Choose an image format (png, svg, pdf).

-Select a directory to save the files to.
+Choose an image format (png, svg, pdf) and select a directory to save the files to.